Halloween is celebrated around the world

-Global traditions can be fascinating and educational.
-Halloween is celebrated in the United States by many individuals and has a global connection.
-Let’s explore this tradition and the similarities and differences of this festive event.
+Halloween is celebrated in the United States by many and has a global connection.
+Let’s explore this tradition and the similarities and differences of this festive event around the world.

-The Halloween History from the University of Illinois Extension explains that the carving of Jack-O-Lanterns was a ritual from Irish immigrants.
+The Halloween history from the University of Illinois Extension explains that the carving of Jack-O-Lanterns was a ritual from Irish immigrants.
 It is also educational and interesting to conduct research about the pumpkin and its history.
-A reliable source to consider is the History Channel.
+A reliable source to consider is the History Channel's "Pumpkin Facts."